oc-andrey-zaharov/OpenCorporates-DeepWiki/README.md

 ## Usage

-1. Enter a GitHub, repository URL
+1. Enter a GitHub repository URL
-2. For private repos, click "+ Add access tokens" and enter your personal access token
+2. For private repos, the system will automatically use `GITHUB_TOKEN` from your `.env` file
 3. Choose your preferred AI model
 4. Click "Generate Wiki"
 5. Use the Ask feature to chat with your codebase